bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

     - PI Planning Board - Dependencies

 - New Business
-    - Manage PI 11 planning risk items
+    - Manage PI 11 planning risk items - discuss next week
-    - Complete PI 11 action items analysis
+    - Complete PI 11 action items analysis - discuss next week
-    - Break down entity types into trackable pieces #7964
+    - Break down entity types into trackable pieces #7964 - still valuable to complete
+    - dependency of account ability to have a business on multiple accounts, needs to be there before sole prop goes live
+    - also change of account name before ppr goes live
+    - Ops - issues for BAs working on Ops - IT Ops eventually for triage - working towards Ian's team doing more of this sooner
+    - older browswers, blocking use of them (ie11) - not supported as of 2 yrs ago, blocking it may be different - nov 2020, MS no longer supported it - Dwayne will follow up to enquire if it makes sense for supporting IE11 at large for BC GOV
+    -

 ----
 Oct 1